lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 <a href="/lem-repl-ls.png"> <img class="" src="/lem-repl-ls.png" alt="The ,ls command in a REPL prints a files and directories listing we can click on."> </a>

+### Start a REPL with another Lisp core

+Use `C-u M-x slime`.
+This way, you can choose another implementation or an image of your own.

+This is equivalent of using the `--core` command-line argument.

 ### Configuration

 You can do something when the REPL starts by using its `lem-lisp-mode:*lisp-repl-hook*`.